<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=287885398579053&amp;ev=PageView&amp;noscript=1">

 Relevant Personalization

 Personalization is serially undersold.
-Too many marketers consider dynamic text the forefront of personalization, when AI and machine learning are opening the doors to substantially deeper personalization opportunities.
+Too many marketers consider dynamic text the forefront of personalization when AI and machine learning open the doors to substantially deeper personalization opportunities.

 Two main types of personalization are gaining ground: behavioral and role-based.

-Role-based personalization utilizes a set of firmographic and demographic data, often established when you set up your profile, to personalize the user experience.
-Each role relates to a certain workflow, so the experience changes according to the needs born out by research into your particular priorities.
+Role-based personalization utilizes firmographic and demographic data, often established when you set up your profile, to personalize the user experience.
+Each role relates to a specific workflow, so the experience changes according to the needs born out by research into your particular priorities.

 Consistent Usability